What Car Battery Type Do You Have? A Battery-Spotter’s Guide

 Lead-Acid Gel Cell (or Dry Cell)

-Increasingly, modern lead-acid batteries do not require any servicing, and some no longer use a flooded setup to generate power.
+Increasingly, modern lead-acid batteries do not require any servicing, and some no longer use a flooded liquid acid setup to generate power.
 Known as dry-cell batteries, they contain an electrolyte in gel form and are completely sealed with no need to ventilate gases like a wet-cell battery.
 They might look similar to wet-cell units but are notable for their flat tops and complete lack of filling ports or caps.
 In addition to their labeling, an easy way to differentiate between these two types of lead-acid batteries is to shake them.
 A wet cell will continue to move around inside for a short time after you stop shaking, while a gel-filled battery will not.

 Absorbed Glass Mat (AGM)